AmusinglySimple/Overlay-Translate-Lite/README.md

 ## requirements.txt

 ```
-PySide6
-paddlepaddle
-paddleocr
-Pillow
-opencv-python
-langdetect
-requests
-libretranslate
-numpy
-keyring
+PySide6>=6.0.0
+paddlepaddle>=2.5.0
+paddleocr>=2.7.0
+Pillow>=10.0.0
+opencv-python>=4.8.0
+langdetect>=1.0.9
+requests>=2.31.0
+libretranslate>=1.5.0
+numpy>=1.24.0
+keyring>=24.2.0
 ```

 ---

 ## Additional Notes

-- Captures and translations are stored temporarily in the `Support` folder on your desktop.
+- **Temporary Files**: Captures and translated images are saved in the `~/Desktop/Support` folder and deleted on application exit.
-- The AI API is optional, but it can improve translation quality based on context.
-- It is strongly recommended to run LibreTranslate locally for full offline functionality.
+- **AI Translation**: Requires configuration of an AI provider (e.g., OpenAI with an API key or Ollama running locally).
+AI translations are disabled during live capture for performance.
+- **Font Customization**: Choose from system fonts like Roboto, MS YaHei (Chinese/Japanese), or Malgun Gothic (Korean) for translated text.
+- **Performance Tips**:
+  - Use a GPU for faster OCR if available (configure PaddleOCR with `use_gpu=True`).
+  - For local AI models, ensure sufficient RAM (16 GB+ for large models).
+- **Troubleshooting**:
+  - Ensure LibreTranslate is running before launching the app.
+  - Check logs in `overlay_translate.log` for errors.
+  - Verify font paths in `otfull.py` match your system.

 ---

 ## License

 This project is for personal use only.
-Do not redistribute without permission from the original author.
+Redistribution or commercial use is prohibited without explicit permission from the author.

 ---

 ## Contact

 Andrea - Master Hobby
+For support or inquiries, open an issue on the repository or contact the author directly.

+---

+### Changelog

+- **v1.0 (Initial Release)**:
+  - Offline OCR and translation
+  - Live and static capture modes
+  - Customizable UI with system tray support
+  - AI integration for enhanced translations and chat

+---